Wells Fargo Cash Back College℠ Card review

-If you’re under 21 years old, you must prove that you have enough income to repay your credit card debt.
-Usually, you can report only personal income (such as wages and allowances), scholarships and grants.
+If you’re under 21 years old, you must prove you have enough income to repay your credit card debt.
+Usually, you can report only personal income such as wages and allowances, scholarships and grants.

 What credit score do I need?

-Because the Cash Back College is geared toward students, you may qualify with no credit history.
+Because the Wells Fargo Cash Back College℠ Card is geared toward students, you may qualify with no credit history.
 However, you could be denied if your credit is poor.
-In that case, consider a secured card with no credit checks.
+In which case, you may want to consider a secured credit card.

-How to apply for the Wells Fargo Cash Back College Card
+Wells Fargo Cash Back College℠ Card reviews and complaints

 I got the card.
 Now what?

 - Make timely payments.
 You can pay your card bill online at the Wells Fargo website, which also lets you enroll in autopay.

 - Avoid interest.
 After the close of each billing cycle, you have a grace period of 25 days to pay your balance.
 If you do, you won’t pay interest on your purchases.

 - Avoid fees.
 Late and returned payments cost up to $37.
 Balance transfers, cash advances, overdraft protection advances and foreign transactions also come with fees.